Consumer demands for convenience are putting pressure on retailers to adapt.

 Once you’ve identified the trade area for your best customers, here are a few retail trends you can capitalize on to drive foot traffic:

 - Embrace online shopping.
 Because of the pandemic, many consumers now expect online shopping and curbside pick-up to be an option and will be disappointed if it isn't.
-This strategy is a convenient option for customers and can help you avoid costly shipping fees when going up against more established online brands, while also presenting an opportunity for additional sales once a customer is in front of your merchandise.
+This strategy is a convenient option for customers and can help you avoid costly shipping fees, while also presenting an opportunity for additional sales once a customer is in front of your merchandise.

 - Create in-store experiences.
-When your customers do make a visit to a retail store they are often seeking an experience that separates the physical from digital.
+When your customers do make a visit to a retail store, they are often seeking an experience that separates the physical from digital.
 Find new ways to give your customers an opportunity to engage with your brand and have a good customer service experience offline, encouraging in-store visits.

 The retail industry may be changing, but by understanding the evolution of your customers and trade areas, you can design strategies for success for years to come.